blbadger/blbadger.github.io/logistic-map.md

 [(0.504667), (0.16357), (0.156149), (0.524), (0.738903), 0, (0.957418), (0.955293)]
 ```

 Each of the points found numerically are found, along with five others.
-The stability of each point may be checked by evaluating $abs (f^3(x))' < 1 $, which can be done using the program above, which yields the ungainly
+The stability of each point may be checked by evaluating $abs (f^3(x))' < 1 $, which can be done using the program above, which results in the ungainly

 ```python
 -96712.23164x^7+338492.81074x^6-473081.895498x^5+336472.71190500003x^4-128267.034504x^3+25174.245219x^2-2190.969992x+56.181887